perelengo/uml-scripting-engine/README.md

   }

+### Structuring the transformation

+You can use the "uml2qvto:Ignore" stereotype to structure elements that won't be processed by the scripting engine.
+For example: You want to group different templates in packages.
+Each of this packages should be stereotyped with "uml2qvto:Ignore" so the engine will ignore them.

 ### Templating content

 When an element in the script model is stereotyped with the "uml2qvto:QvtoTemplate" stereotype, all of its sub-elements are processed for-each of the elements in the sequence defined in the "selector" tagged value.